This webpage exists to inform would-be ministers

 for purposes of performing marriages, per Judge Curtis E. von Kann of the District of Columbia Superior Court.

 Many states and other jurisdictions within the United States have strict guidelines dictating what constitutes a valid religious organization, and what ordinations are considered valid, for purposes of performing legally recognized marriages.
-While several churches have been permitted to legally invite ministers into their families by providing for them to get ordained online, the American Marriage Ministries has been denied this privilege by failing to abide by the law in some areas of the country.
+While several churches have been permitted to legally invite ministers into their families by providing for them to get ordained online, the American Marriage Ministries (commonly known as The AMM) has been denied this privilege by failing to abide by the law in some areas of the country.
 Let this information serve as a warning that American Marriage Ministries ordinations obtained online at http://www.theamm.org may not legally enable would-be ministers to perform legally recognized marriages.

 Below is the text of a legal order issued by Judge Curtis E. von Kann of the Superior Court in Washington, D.C.
 Given that the matter described therein was settled in family court, and to protect the parties involved, some of the information in the copy provided below has been redacted.
 In the order, Judge von Kann notes that some courts have upheld the legal validity of online ordinations received from some churches, while blasting the American Marriage Ministries at http://www.theamm.org for their failure to provide legal online ordinations.
 Because of the failure of American Marriage Ministries to provide valid and legal online ordinations, Judge von Kann was forced to deny a minister’s application for authority to officiate weddings and the couple planning to get married was forced to find an alternative to ensure that their marriage would be legally solemnized.